-The WAP measurements used for the model inputs were taken from midsummer (January) cruises in 1996 and 1999 in the Palmer LTER regional sampling grid (Figure 4a) and from inshore sites near Palmer Station, also during January.
-All the WAP data were obtained from the Palmer LTER website (http://pal.lternet.edu/datausepolicy_03pal.html), unless otherwise noted.
+The WAP measurements used for the model inputs were taken from the midsummer (January) cruise in 1996 in the Palmer LTER regional sampling grid (Figure 3) and from inshore sites near Palmer Station, also during January.
+All of the WAP data were obtained from the Palmer LTER website (http://pal. lternet. edu/datausepolicy_03pal. html), unless otherwise noted.
 January is a critical time for Adélie penguin chick development and is coincident with the crèche period, when both parents leave the chicks on land and forage, doubling the food provided to the chicks (Salihoglu et al., 2001).
-Data for the models were taken from stations within the foraging area of the Adélie penguins (Figure 4b).
-The sampling areas are defined by the seaward part of a circular area centered on Anvers Island, the home of the local Adélie colony, and with a radius equal to the foraging distance of the adult Adélies: 113 km for January, 1996 and 208 km for January, 1999 (Culik and Wilson, 1991; W. Fraser, unpublished data).
+Data for the models were taken from stations within the foraging area of the Adélie penguins (Figure 3).
+The sampling area is defined by the seaward part of a circular area centered on Anvers Island, the home of the local Adélie colony, and with a radius equal to the foraging distance of the adult Adélies: 113 km for January, 1996 (Culik and Wilson, 1991; W. Fraser, unpublished data).
+The 1999 foraging area is also shown for comparison.
+The krill biomass was much less in 1999 and the penguins had to forage over a larger area (Daniels 2003).

-The measurements were averaged over each January to provide values to use in the models for 1996 and 1999 (Table 1).
+The measurements were averaged over January to provide values to use in the model (Table 1).
 All data were integrated to a depth of 35 m, unless otherwise stated, to allow for direct comparison with the NABE results.
-The standard deviations of the rate measurements were used to set minimum and maximum constraints on the calculated flows.
-The measured biomass values were used to set the maximum constraints for respiration, so there were no minimum and maximum constraints listed for the biomasses.
-The measurements for the western Antarctic Peninsula were not a time series, as in NABE, but were taken from selected stations on the regional and local sampling grids from the 1996 and 1999 cruises.
+The measurements for the western Antarctic Peninsula were not a time series, as in NABE, but were taken from selected stations on the regional and local sampling grids.
 Given the sampling scheme, it was not possible to estimate changes in the biomasses of food web components over the study period.
 It was assumed that biomass did not change over the month and the balance equations for each component were set to zero.
 An analysis of an inverse method applied to data sampled from a simulated plankton food web in a transient state and assuming no change in the mass balance components was shown to be just as accurate as the method applied to the same food web in steady state (Vézina and Pahlow, 2003).

-Primary production for January 1996 (Figure 5) was measured to the 2% light level and data were integrated to a depth of 35 m to allow comparison with the North Atlantic models.
-The 2% light level was almost always above 35 m, so the integrated production was representative of the entire euphotic zone.
-The primary production for January 1999 was measured to the 1% light level.
-The primary production was integrated to 35 m, which was much shallower than the depth of the euphotic zone with an average depth for the 1% light level of 69 m.
-However, the average integrated primary production for the full euphotic zone (35 mmol C $m^2 d^{-1}$) was not very different from the upper 35 m (29 mmol C $m^2 d^{-1}$).
-The primary production in both years was split among the small (< 5 μm) and large (> 5 μm) phytoplankton, with 2/3 of the measured production assigned to the large phytoplankton and 1/3 to the small.
+Primary production (Figure 4) was measured to the 2% light level, which was almost always above 35 m, so the integrated production was representative of the entire euphotic zone.
+2/3 of the measured primary production was assigned to the large phytoplankton (> 5 μ m) and 1/3 to the small (< 5μm).
 The phytoplankton community in the Palmer region is dominated by larger cells (diatoms) during bloom conditions (Garibotti, 2003).
-Chlorophyll a in both January, 1996 and January, 1999 was measured by fluorometry and converted to carbon biomass (Figure 5) using a C:Chl ratio of 50 (Holm-Hansen and Mitchell, 1991).
+Chlorophyll a was measured by fluorometry and converted to carbon biomass (Figure 4) using a C:Chl ratio of 50 (Holm-Hansen and Mitchell, 1991).
 Bacterial production in the WAP was estimated by the inverse routine because measured production was not available in carbon units.
-The bacterial production was constrained to be between the broad range of zero and fifty percent of the primary production for both 1996 and 1999, so as not to force the solution to a particular value.
-Bacterial biomass (Figure 5) for both January, 1996 and January, 1999 was determined from measurements of particulate lipopolysaccharide.
+The bacterial production was constrained to be within a broad range of zero and fifty percent of the primary production so as not to force the solution to a particular value.
+Bacterial biomass (Figure 4) was determined from measurements of particulate lipopolysaccharide.
 Microzooplankton grazing was not measured as part of the Palmer LTER study.
 Estimates from different areas of the Southern Ocean including the Ross Sea (Caron et al., 2000), and the Atlantic sector (Becquevort, 1995; Froneman, 1996) were used to provide a wide range of potential microzooplankton grazing from 0 - 75% of primary production.
 Microzooplankton biomass was not measured, so the upper bound of microzooplankton respiration was left unconstrained.